LePips/InformedWeb/README.md

 This will also update pip if not updated to the latest version.

-To communicate with Firebase, you must be given a private key from the Firebase console.
-- Move your given `.json` key to the main project directory.

 ### Fabfile

-Instead of using the `python manage.py runserver 8080` command, there is an available fabfile.py to shorten commands and increase functionality with only `fab start`
+Instead of using the `python3 manage.py runserver 8080` command, there is an available fabfile.py to shorten commands and increase functionality with only `fab start`